vizsphere/AI_SemanticKernel/5_GenerateImage_DALL_E_3/README.md

 ## 🎮 What It Does

 1. Takes a user's text prompt
-2. Generates an AI-enhanced image description using GPT-4
-3. Creates an image with DALL-E 3
+2. Creates an image with DALL-E 3
-4. Asks the user to guess what the image represents
+3. Asks the user to guess what the image represents
-5. Compares the guess with the original description using embeddings
+4. Compares the guess with the original description using embeddings
-6. Displays a similarity score based on semantic meaning (not exact word matching)
+5. Displays a similarity score based on semantic meaning (not exact word matching)

 ## 🚀 Key Features